alyssaong1/Bot-Framework-Tutorial/MISSION2.md

     .onDefault(builder.DialogAction.send("Sorry, I didn't understand what you said."));
 ```

-Then add this snippet of code at the end to create a dialog for top news:
+Basically, when the user's utterance comes in to the bot, it gets checked against the regex first.
+If none of the regexes match, it will make a call to LUIS and route the message to the intent that it matches to.
+Add this snippet of code at the end to create a dialog for top news:

 ```js
 bot.dialog('/topNews', [